What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Enjoy a breath of fresh air at Griffith Park

-Once you’ve dug into Hollywood’s charms, venture north to Griffith Park to add a dash of nature to your getaway.
-Just 10 minutes by car or 30 minutes by foot from Hollywood, the park is L.A.’s most famous urban retreat.
+Whenever we need a break from the busy city streets, L.A.’s most famous urban retreat is our first choice.
 One of the city’s most popular parks, Griffith Park is jam-packed with hiking trails, offering spectacular views of the Los Angeles skyline.

 Griffith Observatory